usnistgov/metaschema/website/content/specification/_index.md

 ### `@deprecated` Version

 The optional deprecated attribute communicates that the given information element implemented by the definition represents a data object who's use is intended to be discontinued starting with the specified version.

 This version is a reference to the [`<schema-version>`](#schema-version) declared in the module header.

+{{<callout>}}
+Use of `@deprecated` is intended to support communication with content creators about avoiding use of the data object.
+Supporting this use case, this annotation can be used in documentation generation and in Metaschema-aware tools that provide context around using the definition.
+{{</callout>}}

-For example, deprecating the flag named `flag-name` starting with version `1.1.0` would be represented as follows.
+For example, deprecating the flag named `flag-name` starting with the model version `1.1.0` would be represented as follows.

 ```xml {linenos=table,hl_lines=[3]}
 <define-flag